coastalwhite/intro-power-analysis/src/aes/modeling.md

 ## Finding a memory state

 Suppose we have an input block *Input* and an output block *Output*, which is a reasonably common situation.
-If we would want to check whether a supposed *Key* is the key used, we could run through the entire algorithm to check whether \\(\text{AES}(Input, Key) = Output\\).
+If we wanted to check whether a supposed *Key* is the key used, we could run through the entire algorithm to check whether \\(\text{AES}(Input, Key) = Output\\).
 This is quite inefficient and is no better than brute forcing the key.
-Knowing what we now about the memory state of [AES], we can however do two extreme optimizations.
+Knowing what we know about the memory state of [AES], we can however do two extreme optimizations.

 ### Shortcutting calculations

-The first optimization we can do has to do with identifying the first memory state where the key and the \\(Input\\) are combined.
+The first optimization we can do has to do with identifying the first memory state where the key and the *Input* are combined.
 If we can identify this memory state in the power trace, we can determine a probability a certain key was used.
-There are two problems with this however.
+There are two problems with this, however.
 Firstly, identifying the presence or the location of this memory state is non-trivial.
 It is very difficult to manually look at a power trace and tell something about memory states.
-This is is mostly due to the variances in baseline power consumption but also due to noise and other factors.
+This is mostly due to the variances in baseline power consumption but also due to noise and other factors.
 Some of these factors however can be nullified if we look at multiple power traces instead of one.
-In order to make it even easier, we also also look at different input blocks.
+In order to make it even easier, we also look at different input blocks.
 This allows us to shortcut calculation time by a lot, since we don't have to do multiple rounds.
 But we still have to brute force through every key option.

 ### Limiting the amount of keys